 This document doesn't cover all the required steps for each PingFederate OAuth settings page, only the fields that are necessary for successful SSO to the PingAccess administrative console.
+For more detailed configuration information on the PingFederate OAuth settings pages, see Using OAuth Menu

-For more detailed configuration information on the PingFederate OAuth settings pages, see Using OAuth Menu Selections .
+For more detailed configuration information on the PingFederate OAuth settings pages, see Using OAuth Menu Selections [2].

 - 1. In PingFederate, go to System → Server → Protocol Settings → Roles and Protocols and configure the following roles and protocols: - 1.
-Select the OAuth 2.0 AS federation role and the OpenID Connect (OIDC) protocol as described in step 2 of Choosing roles and protocols □. - 2.
-Select the IdP Provider federation role and a corresponding protocol as described in step 2 of Choosing roles and protocols . - 2.
+Select the OAuth 2.0 AS federation role and the OpenID Connect (OIDC) protocol as described in step 2 of Choosing roles and protocols C. - 2.
+Select the IdP Provider federation role and a corresponding protocol as described in step 2 of Choosing roles and protocols [2]. - 2.
 Create a Password Credential Validator (PCV) to authenticate administrative users.

-For more information, see Configuring the Simple Username Password Credential Validator .
+For more information, see Configuring the Simple Username Password Credential Validator 2.